bhattlab/phanta/README.md

-# TBD - Phanta
+# Phanta
-### Rapidly quantify taxa from all domains of life, directly from short-read gut metagenomes
+## Rapidly quantify taxa from all domains of life, directly from short-read gut metagenomes
+### The foundation of this workflow is a comprehensive, virome-aware database of genomes with integrated taxonomic information

 #  For citations
 If Phanta is helpful to your work, please consider citing our manuscript!